pmeeny/CI-MS3-FootballMemories/README.md

 - User Story 1.2: As an admin user the navigation item selected is highlighted
 - User Story 1.3: As an admin user, when logged out, the home/landing page is the default page and there are three options with a logo, Home, Login, Register displayed
 - User Story 1.4: As an admin user, when logged out, the memories page is the default page and there are six options with a logo: Memories, Add Memory, Tournaments, Profile, Dashboard, Logout
+- User Story 2.1: As an admin user I can view the footers social icons(twitter, facebook, instagram, pinterest, snapchat) and the relevant website opens in a new tab when clicked
+- User Story 2.2: As an admin user I can view the websites terms and condition page by clicking on the link in the footer
+- User Story 2.3: As an admin user I can view the websites privacy policy page by clicking on the link in the footer
+- User Story 2.4: As an admin user I can signup to the football memories newsletter by entering my email and clicking SignUp.
+The email address entered will recieve an email
+- User Story 3.1: As an admin user I can view a hero image with login and register buttons on the home/landing page
+- User Story 3.2: As an admin user I can view the last three memories added on the website, with memory name, memory image and tournament
+- User Story 4.5: As an admin user I can login to my account by providing my username and password and clicking Login and I will be be navigated to the my memories page.
+A username and password must be provided.
+If the username and/or password entered is incorrectly a relevant message will be displayed
-- User Story 1.5: As an admin user, when I am logged into the site, and I click Logout I am succesfully logged out of the site, and brought to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register
+- User Story 4.6: As an admin user, when I am logged into the site, and I click Logout I am succesfully logged out of the site, and brought to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register
-- User Story 1.6: As an admin user, when I am logged into the site and I click the back button I am automatically redirected to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register
+- User Story 4.7: As an admin user, when I am logged into the site and I click the back button I am automatically redirected to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register
+- User Story 5.1: Add Memory - As an admin user I can add a memory by selecting a tournament, uploading a memory image, entering a memory name, description, date and stadium.
+All fields are mandatory
+- User Story 5.2: Add Memory - As an admin user the memory image I upload must be png or jpg format
+- User Story 5.2: Edit  Memory - As an admin user I can edit a memory by uploading a memory image, updating the memory name, description, date and stadium.
+All fields are mandatory
+- User Story 5.3: Delete Memory - As an admin user I can delete a memory, created by any user or a memory I have created
+- User Story 5.4: View Memory - As an admin user I can view a memory by clicking on a memory
+- User Story 5.5: View Memory - As an admin user I can view the memory image, stadium in a google map, average rating, view acount, memory name, description, tournament name,  date, view count, uploaded by inforamtion and all comments for the memory, paginated if there are more than 3 comments
+- User Story 5.5: View Memory - As an admin user the view count increases when the user clicks on a memory or refreshes the memory page
+- User Story 5.6: View Memory - As an admin user I can add a comment to a memory
+- User Story 5.7: View Memory - As an admin user I can add a comment to a rating to a memory, and the aeverage rating is updated accordingly
+- User Story 5.8: My Memories- As an admin use user I can filter on memories I have created, and the page will be paginated if there are more than 3 memories
+- User Story 5.9: All Memories - As an admin use user I can filter on memories I have created, and the page will be paginated if there are more than 3 memories
+- User Story 5.10: Search - As an admin user I can search on text for the memory name and memory description, and the memories page will be updated with those filtered memories
+- User Story 6.1: As an admin user I can view a list of tournaments created with the tournament name and tournament image displayed
+- User Story 6.2: As an admin user the list of tournaments is displayed with three per page, and pagination if displayed if there are more than 3 tournaments
+- User Story 6.3: As an admin user I can add a new tournament with a tournament name and tournament image.
+Both fields are mandatory and a message is displayed accordingly.
+The tournament information is added in the mongo database and the tournament image is stored in an AWS S3 bucket
+- User Story 6.4: As an admin user I can edit an existing tournament with a tournament name and tournament image.
+Both fields are mandatory and a message is displayed accordingly.
+The tournament information is updated in the mongo database and the tournament image is stored in an AWS S3 bucket
+- User Story 6.5: As an admin user I can delete an existing tournament, once I have confirmed that it is ok to delete the tournament.
+The tournament information is deleted from the mongo database
+- User Story 6.6: As an admin user if a tournament has memories associated with it, the tournament cannot be deleted and a message is displayed
+- User Story 6.7: As an admin user if there is only one tournament in website, it cannot be deleted, a minimum of one tournament is required
+- User Story 7.1: As an admin user I can view a dashboard to see the number of users, number of tournaments, number of memories, number of ratings and number of comments added on the site
+- User Story 8.1: As an admin user I can view my profile details: Username, First Name, Last Name, Favourite Team and Country.
+The country is selected from a dropdown of countries
+- User Story 8.2: As an admin user I can update my profile password, but the confirm password entered must match with the password.
+The password must be 8-20 characters long, contain letters and numbers, and must not contain spaces, special characters, or emoji.
+- User Story 8.3: As an admin user I can update my profile details: First Name, Last Name, Favourite Team and Country
+- User Story 8.4: As an admin user the following fields are mandatory: Username, First Name, Last Name, Favourite Team and Country

 ## Skeleton
 ### Wireframes